antvis/G/packages/site/docs/api/renderer/canvaskit.en.md

 ---
-title: Canvaskit 渲染器
+title: Canvaskit Renderer
 order: 0
 ---

-使用 [Skia](https://skia.org/docs/user/api/) 绘制 2D 图形。在运行时异步加载 WASM 格式的 [Canvaskit](https://github.com/google/skia/tree/main/modules/canvaskit)，将 [WebGL2RenderingContext](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) 封装成 `SkSurface` ，进而通过页面上的 `<canvas>` 元素进行绘制。
+Use [Skia](https://skia.org/docs/user/api/) to draw 2D graphics.
+Load [Canvaskit](https://github.com/google/skia/tree/main/modules/canvaskit) in WASM format asynchronously at runtime, and wrap [WebGL2RenderingContext](https://developer .mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) into `SkSurface`, which in turn is drawn by the `<canvas>` element on the page.

-Skia 相比 Canvas2D API 提供了更多特性，例如文本段落排版、[Lottie 动画](https://skia.org/docs/user/modules/skottie/)、粒子特效等。除了 Chrome 和 Android，一些跨平台的方案例如 [Flutter](https://docs.flutter.dev/resources/architectural-overview)、[Weex](https://github.com/alibaba/weex) 中也使用了它作为底层渲染引擎。
+Skia offers more features than the Canvas2D API, such as text paragraph layout, [Lottie animation](https://skia.org/docs/user/modules/skottie/), particle effects, and more.
+In addition to Chrome and Android, some cross-platform solutions such as [Flutter](https://docs.flutter.dev/resources/architectural-overview), [Weex](https://github.com/alibaba/) weex) also use it as the underlying rendering engine.

 <img src="https://gw.alipayobjects.com/mdn/rms_6ae20b/afts/img/A*_usaTqSm6vYAAAAAAAAAAAAAARQnAQ" width="200" alt="skottie lego">
 <img src="https://gw.alipayobjects.com/mdn/rms_6ae20b/afts/img/A*919sR5Oxx_kAAAAAAAAAAAAAARQnAQ" width="300" alt="canvaskit particles">